5 Sights in Wolgast, Germany (with Map and Images)

 Show sight on map

-The ferry Stralsund was put into service in 1890 for the Strelasund crossing, the connection from Stralsund to Altefähr.
+The Stralsund ferry was put into service in 1890 for the Strelasund crossing, the connection from Stralsund to Altefähr.
 It was last used in Wolgast until 1990.
-Since 11 March 2017, the oldest surviving railway steam ferry in the world has been moored as a technical monument in the city harbour of Wolgast.
+Since 11 March 2017, the world's oldest surviving railway steam ferry has been lying in the city port of Wolgast as a technical monument.

 Wikipedia: Fährschiff Stralsund (DE), Website